riklomas/quicksearch/README.md

 *	**noResults**
 	A query selector to show if there's no results for the search
 *	**bind**
-	Event that the trigger is tied to
+	Event that the trigger is tied to.
+Defaults to 'keyup search'
 *	**removeDiacritics**
 	Remove diacritics from the search input.
 Defaults to false.
 *	**minValLength**